abgox/abgo_bucket/README.md

 -   Guide
     -   `App`：Sort by first letter(0-9,a-z).
-    -   `Persist`: Important data of software is saved to `persist` under the installation directory of 'Scoop'.
+    -   `Persist`: Important data of software is saved to `persist` under the installation directory of "Scoop".
     -   `Clear Data`：When the software is uninstalled, delete data of the software if it exists.(Except for `persist` data).
     -   `Forced uninstall`：When the software is running, using the `scoop uninstall <app_name>` will terminate the process before uninstalling, to avoid the problem that the software is in use and cannot be uninstalled.
     -   **√**：It has been done.
-        -   For `Clear Data`, it is considered complete if there is no remaining data after uninstallation.
+        -   For `Clear Data`, it is considered complete if there is no remaining data after uninstalling.
     -   **x**：It hasn't been done yet.
     -   **/**：It's not necessary, or the conditions are not meet.
     -   **\*run** : Run the application once after installing.